-In a cybersecurity context, AI is a software that perceives its environment well enough to identify events and take action against predefined purpose.
-It can also learn and build the rules on the go as well; actually thats the real AI.
-Biggest fear of today’s time is the concern that hackers are getting much more smarter.
-These hackers will use artificial intelligence in cyberattacks that are more sophisticated and harder to detect.
+In a cybersecurity context, AI is software that perceives its environment well enough to identify events and take action against a predefined purpose.
+It can also learn and build the rules on the go as well; actually, that’s the real AI.
+The biggest fear of today’s time is the concern that hackers are getting much smarter.
+These hackers will use artificial intelligence in cyber attacks that are more sophisticated and harder to detect.

 We do have Artificial Intelligence in our systems and business strategies.
-Still there is a frightening truth about increasingly common cyber-attacks.
-Which is most businesses and the cybersecurity players itself are not prepared for better use of AI.
+Still, there is a frightening truth about increasingly common cyber-attacks.
+Most businesses and cybersecurity players themselves are not prepared for better use of AI.

 AI has already proven to be both a benefit and a threat on the cybersecurity front.
 Barclays Africa is beginning to use AI and machine learning to both detect cybersecurity threats and respond to them.

-While the technology can help to fill cybersecurity skill gaps but at the same time its a powerful tool for hackers as well.
-In short AI can act as guard and threat at same time.
-What matter is who use it for what purpose.
-At end It all depends upon Natural Intelligence to make good or bad use of Artificial Intelligence.
+While the technology can help to fill cybersecurity skill gaps but at the same time it’s a powerful tool for hackers as well.
+In short, AI can act as a guard and threat at the same time.
+What matter is who uses it for what purpose.
+In the end, it all depends upon Natural Intelligence to make good or bad use of Artificial Intelligence.

 87% of US cybersecurity professionals report that either they are currently using or will use AI as part of their cybersecurity strategy.

-Will AI be the bright future of security as the sheer volume of threats is becoming very difficult to track by humans alone.
-May be AI might come out as the most dark era, all depends upon Natural Intelligence.
+Will AI be the bright future of security as the sheer volume of threats is becoming very difficult to track by humans alone?
+Maybe AI might come out as the darkest era, all depends upon Natural Intelligence.

-Cybersecurity state as on date is too much vulnerable but implementation of AI systems into the mix can serve as a real turning point.
-These systems come with a number of substantial benefits.
+The cybersecurity state as of date is too much vulnerable but the implementation of AI systems into the mix can serve as a real turning point.
+These systems come with several substantial benefits.
 These benefits will help prepare cybersecurity professionals for taking on cyber-attacks and safeguarding the enterprise.

 Deploy AI and machine learning-based tech to help.
-With these helps tasks like policy enforcement, blocking malicious files and IPs, and protecting against phishing attacks.
+With these help tasks like policy enforcement, blocking malicious files and IPs, and protecting against phishing attacks.
 Machine learning won’t replace human intelligence rather should not be aimed for as well.
-These technologies can be use to automate and speed up security operations and repetitive tasks, according to the release.
+These technologies can be used to automate and speed up security operations and repetitive tasks, according to the release.

 91% of cybersecurity professionals are concerned about hackers using AI in cyberattacks.

-These models can deliver more sophisticated and precise solutions than manually created signatures based rules.
-Then challenge our self where we are unable to detect attacks whose instances have not yet been observed should become part of machine learning and on the fly building the same.
+These models can deliver more sophisticated and precise solutions than manually created signatures-based rules.
+Then challenge ourselves where we are unable to detect attacks whose instances have not yet been observed should become part of machine learning and on the fly building the same.

-Anomaly detection to build models of “normal” behaviour and detect anomalies as deviations from it.
-Possible high false alarm rate – previously unseen but may be legitimate can support system behaviours to be recognized as anomalies.
+Anomaly detection to build models of “normal” behavior and detect anomalies as deviations from it.
+A possible high false alarm rate – previously unseen but may be legitimate can support system behaviors to be recognized as anomalies.